 Before you can run the sample:

-Have appropriate privileges on the Lead, Opportunity, and Workflow entities and business process flow definition entity records used in this sample.
+Have appropriate privileges on the Lead, Opportunity, and Workflow tables and business process flow definition table rows used in this sample.

 Have Visual Studio 2015 or later to run the sample.

 Have Internet connection to download the sample project and to restore the NuGet packages used in the sample project.